jpbaiense/driver_health_system/README.md

 The model was developed in an Anaconda environment using TensorFlow and Python data processing libraries.
 The dataset used for model training and evaluation is the PPG-DaLiA dataset, which includes PPG (photoplethysmogram), 3D-accelerometer, temperature, and ECG data.
 The PPG and accelerometer channels were used as inputs to the model, while the ECG heart rate data served as the ground truth for training.
 A record of 15 subjects performing a variety of activities were utilized.
 The model integrates a Convolutional Neural Network (CNN) architecture to process the PPG sensor data and produce more accurate heart rate estimates, even in dynamic environments like car driving.

-This work culminated in the publication of the academic paper ["Intelligent PPG-based Heart Rate Signal Analysis for Car Drivers Monitoring"](https://www.researchgate.net/publication/383426080_Intelligent_PPG-based_Heart_Rate_Signal_Analysis_for_Car_Drivers_Monitoring), which was presented at INForum 2024, Lisbon, Portugal.
+This work resulted in the publication of the academic paper ["Intelligent PPG-based Heart Rate Signal Analysis for Car Drivers Monitoring"](https://www.researchgate.net/publication/383426080_Intelligent_PPG-based_Heart_Rate_Signal_Analysis_for_Car_Drivers_Monitoring), which was presented at INForum 2024, Lisbon, Portugal.

 To facilitate the exploratory data analysis, a Sliding Window Technique was employed to facilitate analysis, which involved segmenting the sensor data into multiple windows, each having a length of 8 seconds and a shift of 2 seconds.
 As a result, each segment consisted of a single vector comprising 8 seconds of PPG, 3-axis accelerometer, temperature, and ECG (label) data points.